Liam-Malone/raylib_platformer/README.md

 # REWRITING PLATFORMER IN RAYLIB

-I'm rewriting my SDL2 platformer in Raylib, and reworking my approaches to some things.
+I'm porting my SDL2 platformer to Raylib, and reworking a lot of it as I do so.

 ## Quick Start